 10. Lectin-Free Snacks

 Remember cassava flour from #6?
-For many who adopt any variation of lectin-free diet plan, cassava flour becomes a staple.
-It is a great replacement for wheat, Enter: Cassava flour tortilla chips and cassava flour snacks, hooray!
-More favorite snacks are carrots, jicama, nuts, and nut butters + some of the treats below: Enjoy!
+For many who adopt a variation of the lectin-free diet plan, cassava flour becomes a staple.
+It is a great replacement for wheat.
+Enter: Cassava flour tortilla chips and cassava flour snacks, hooray!
+More favorite Plant Paradox snacks are carrots, jicama, nuts, and nut butters + some of the treats below: Enjoy!

 |Siete Grain Free Tortilla Chips||Plant Snacks Cassava Flour Chips||Simples Mills Crackers|